section-engineering-education/engineering-education/content/articles/how-to-build-graphql-apis-with-expressjs-and-typescript/index.md

 ### More about GraphQL
 #### GraphQL queries
 GraphQL queries are used to perform "read" operations on the server.
-Basically, things you will typically do with a `GET` request.
+Basically, those are operations that you will typically do with a `GET` request.

 ![gql queries](/engineering-education/how-to-build-graphql-apis-with-expressjs-and-typescript/sample-gql-query.png)